Self-Supervised Learning for Glass Composition Screening: Method

 Another critical metric for material screening is precision, particularly for the top-ranked \( k \) samples:

-In material composition screening, our objective is to identify the top $k$ samples that have the highest likelihood of belonging to the target class, where ( k ) is a small constant, such as 5, representing the number of samples that can be feasibly prepared.
+In material composition screening, our objective is to identify the top $k$ samples that have the highest likelihood of belonging to the target class, where ($k$) is a small constant, such as 10, representing the number of samples that can be feasibly prepared.
 We ranked the samples in the validation set based on their similarity to the target class center and selected the top $k$ samples accordingly.
-Precision@$k$ is employed to evaluate the classification accuracy of \textit{DeepGlassNet} among these top-ranked samples.
+Precision@$k$ is employed to evaluate the ranking accuracy of \textit{DeepGlassNet} among these top-ranked samples.
 Precision@k assesses \textit{DeepGlassNet}'s classification accuracy among the top-ranked samples.
 A precision value of 1 indicates that all of the top \( k \) samples belong to the target class, whereas a random selection yields a precision equal to the number of target samples in the validation set (\( m_2 \)) divided by the total number of samples in validation set (\( m_1 + m_2 \)).
+Although the Precision metric is intuitive, even if the model perfectly screens all valid samples at the top, Precision@k cannot exceed $m/k$, where $m$ is the number of target samples (true positives).
+When the temperature interval is very narrow, the number of true positives is small, leading to a low Precision metric.
+This reflects the metric’s sensitivity to data distribution.

 These metrics were used to fine-tune the hyperparameters of \textit{DeepGlassNet}, including the dimensions of latent factors, embedding dimensions, the number of neurons in linear layers, learning rate, weight decay, dropout rates, activation functions, and the choice of optimizer to achieve optimal performance.